 It doesn’t have to be this way.
 Interrupting this pattern is as simple as figuring out what we need to do, doing it, and then checking at the end of the day to make sure we did it.
 Remember, something being simple is not the same as it being easy.

 Here’s the deal, though: unless you’re good at planning your day, it’s really hard to do it first thing in the morning.
-It’s much easier to check email and get started on The Loop, which only serves to repeat the same pattern that we’re trying to interrupt.
+It’s much easier to check email and get started on The Loop, which only serves to repeat the same pattern that you’re trying to interrupt.

 So, instead of trying it that way, try what I’m calling the 10/15 Split.
 The 10/15 Split is basically a quick check-in and check-out process.
 You spend 10 minutes at the start of your day checking in and 15 minutes at the end of the day checking out.